husayt/josediazgonzalez.com/_posts/2010-07-28-what-it-means-to-be-a-resource.markdown

     - thoughts
     - life
   layout: post
+  description: Wherein I complain loudly about being used.
 ---

 **Feel free to skip this post, I just need to get some thoughts out there.**